KnowledgeBoat Logo

 Question 2

-Figure given below shows a bar magnet placed on the table top with it's north pole pointing towards south.
+Below figure shows a bar magnet placed on the table top with its north pole pointing towards south.
 The arrow shows the north-south direction.
 There are no other magnets or magnetic material nearby.

 Figure given below shows a bar magnet placed on the table top with its north pole pointing towards south.
 The arrow shows the north-south direction.
 There are no other magnets or magnetic material nearby.
 Insert two magnetic field lines on either side of the magnet using arrow head to show the direction of each field line.
 Indicate by crosses, the likely positions of the neutral points.
 What is the magnitude of the magnetic field at each neutral point?
 Give a reason for your answer.
 Magnetism, Concise Physics Solutions ICSE Class 9.